craftcms/yii2-dynamodb/README.md

 ## Usage

-This package provides three drivers for DynamoDB; caching, sessions, and queuing.
+This package provides three Yii components for DynamoDB; caching, sessions, and queuing.

 ### Cache Component